dcmaddix/dcmaddix.github.io/_talks/scot.md

 location: "Palo Alto, CA"
 ---

-I will be speaking at the Amazon SCOT Deep Learning Science Seminar on our work ["Understanding the Implicit Biases of Design Choices for
+I spoke at the Amazon SCOT Deep Learning Science Seminar on our work ["Understanding the Implicit Biases of Design Choices for
 Time Series Foundation Models"](https://arxiv.org/pdf/2510.19236).